A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Methods

 To obtain our NIRSpec spectrophotometry we take advantage of the fact that by definition the {\it uniform} pathloss correction file is simply the inverse of the pathloss correction for a centered point source (\citep{Ferruit2016a}, p.10).
 This arises because a uniform source has zero absolute pathloss.
 Thus by applying the uniform pathloss one simply gets the flux through the slit, regardless of image morphology.
 To achieve this we reduce all our spectroscopic data data forcing the NIRSpec pipeline to assume them as point sources for calibration.
 We further remove the {\tt pathloss} step in the stage 2 pipeline that would correct for de-centering.
 Then we optimally extract 1D spectra and correct these using the uniform pathloss reference file.
 At each dither position we approximated our sources to be illuminated following a 3-slitlet pattern, given currently there are no JWST reference files for a 5-slitlet slit.
 We predict the result of this process to agree closely with the PRIMER photometry.

-In Figure \ref{fig:flux_cal_fig} we show this comparison, both before and after uniform pathloss correction is applied for ZF-3651.
+In Figure \ref{fig:flux_cal_fig} we show this comparison, both before and after uniform pathloss correction is applied for ZF-UDS-3651.
 This is an ideal test case as this is an extended galaxy that sits near the edge of its slit.
-It can be seen that after this correction the spectrum, and filter fluxes computed from the spectrum, agree well with the NIRCam pseudo-slit photometry ($RMS\sim 2.5 \times 10^{-21} erg/s/cm^2/\AA $).
+For all our sources, the RMS between slit vs uniform pathloss photometry is $\sim 5.8 \times 10^{-21} \rm{erg/s/cm^2/}$)].
 Note this does not mean it represents the true flux on sky within the aperture because both NIRCam and NIRSpec data now include slit losses from PSF wings that will increase with wavelength.
 Any non-uniform source, even one with a uniform colour, will see a small chromatic shift due to the wavelength dependent PSF when viewed through a slit aperture.
 However the fact that NIRCam and NIRSpec agree means we have an understanding of the spectrophotometry of complex sources and validates our assumption that two instruments have very similar PSFs.

 We next determine the correction to total spectrophotometry using the PRIMER photometry.
 First we investigate the degree of any spectral shift introduced by this by using the $F150W-F444W$ colour as a proxy (as it straddles the Balmer breaks in our objects).
-We find the mdian shift in colour between slit and total to be at the $\sim -0.04 \pm 0.02$ mag level which we attribute to the relatively homogeneous colours of the quiescent galaxies.
+We find the median shift in colour between slit and total to be at the $\sim 0.05 \pm 0.2$ mag level for all our sources, which we attribute to the relatively homogeneous colours of the quiescent galaxies.

 We then used the photometry computed using the spectra to derive an empirical polynomial calibration function to match the total photometric magnitude of the objects.
 For this purpose we use all PRIMER photometry with a S/N$>20$.
 We fit a 2nd order polynomial to the line flux difference and apply that correction to the observed uniform pathloss corrected spectra.
 Similar to before, we further validate that this process does not introduce an extra color bias to the spectra.
-We find the offset to be at the $\sim 0.01 \pm 0.08 $ mag level.
+We find the offset to be at the $\sim 0.05 \pm 0.1 $ mag level.
 This scaled spectra is then used in spectral fitting using {\tt FAST++}.